andrea-leonel/BigBrotherBrasilAnalysis/README.md

 1) Webscraping using Python: raw data is collected from Wikipedia pages and turned into csv tables.
 2) Ingestion & Storage using Kestra, GCP, BigQuery: these csv tables are stored into BigQuery datasets on GCP using dynamic Kestra flows.
 3) Nomalisation & Manipulation using dbt: individual shows tables are consolidated into a normalised dataset using dbt along with the creation of a facts table for analysis.
-4) Visualisation: Visuals displayig key insights on the show are created using Power BI.
+4) Visualisation: Visuals displaying key insights on the show are created using Power BI.

 # The Dataset

 *Please note the dataset is partially in Brazilian Portuguese as it is intended for users in Brazil.
 Table names and code were kept in English for this project*
 For clarity:
 Edicao = Season
 Participante = Contestant
 Semana = Week